 - Create or maintain an earth ridge between 2 m and 4 m wide and about 0.4 m high.
 This can be created by careful two-directional ploughing.
-Alternatively, bed-forming equipment can be used, if available (except on archaeological features). - Vou may leave working gaps at each end of not more than 25 m, to allow machinery access. - Sow with a mixture of perennial grasses, including some tussock-forming varieties, such as cocksfoot or timothy. - Only apply herbicides to spot-treat or weed-wipe for the control of injurious weeds (ie creeping and spear thistles, curled and broad-leaved docks or common ragwort) or invasive non-native species (eg Himalayan balsam, rhododendron or Japanese knotweed). - You may need to cut the grass several times during the first summer to help establishment.
+Alternatively, bed-forming equipment can be used, if available (except on archaeological features). - You may leave working gaps at each end of not more than 25 m, to allow machinery access. - Sow with a mixture of perennial grasses, including some tussock-forming varieties, such as cocksfoot or timothy. - Control injurious weeds (ie creeping and spear thistles, curled and broad-leaved docks and common ragwort) or invasive non-native species (eg Himalayan balsam, rhododendron or Japanese knotweed) by cultivation before establishment, by cutting in the first year and by selective trimming or manual removal thereafter. - Only apply herbicides to spot-treat or weed-wipe for the control of injurious weeds (ie creeping and spear thistles, curled and broad-leaved docks or common ragwort) or invasive non-native species (eg Himalayan balsam, rhododendron or Japanese knotweed). - You may need to cut the grass several times during the first summer to help establishment.
 Thereafter, only cut as necessary to prevent the encroachment of woody and suckering species.
 To avoid causing soil compaction, do not cut when wet. - Do not apply any other pesticides, fertilisers or manures.

-EF8 Skylark plots
+OF8/EF8 Skylark plots